 Most Hospital/Homebound instruction will be delivered late afternoon and evenings on days when school is in session.
 Instruction on weekends may be considered if there is a mutual agreement between parent and HHB instructor.
-Instruction will not be given to homebound students when DCSD students are NOT in attendance (i.e., teacher workdays, Winter break, Spring break, student holidays, summer).
+Instruction will not be given to homebound students when DCSD students are NOT in attendance (i.e., teacher workdays, Winter Break, Spring Break, student holidays, summer).
 When scheduling sessions, homebound teachers will take into consideration parent or guardian requests, but not all requests can be accommodated.
-There are opportunities for some students to receive HHB instruction from the full-time HHB teacher on staff.
-If this occurs, the student may receive instruction during school hours.
+There are opportunities for some students to receive HHB instruction from a full-time HHB teacher on staff.
+If this occurs, the student may receive instruction during school hours, with an adult present 21 years of age and older.